Orange Juice (band): Later years

-From this point Orange Juice had a core line-up of Collins and Manyika, who proceeded to record Orange Juice's final album, The Orange Juice, with Clare Kenny on bass, and with Johnny Britten on guitar and Paul Herd on bass joining the live set-up.
+The duo of Collins and Manyika proceeded to record Orange Juice's final album, The Orange Juice, with Clare Kenny on bass.
 Produced by Dennis Bovell, the album was named with reference to the third album by The Velvet Underground.
 Again critically acclaimed, the album's blue-eyed soul influences presaged other 1980s Scottish acts taking inspiration from this genre, including Wet Wet Wet and Hue and Cry.
-The album's lead single "What Presence?!" was notable for a video by Derek Jarman but also failed to break into the top 40, peaking at 47, while prophetic single "Lean Period" just crept into the top 75.
-The album was promoted via 'The Artisans' tour in the Autumn of 1984, with Steve Skinner replacing Britten on guitar, but by this stage venues and crowds were becoming smaller (and a final London Lyceum date in December 1984 was cancelled because of poor sales).
-Relations with Polydor became strained by the fact Orange Juice could not tour internationally because of Zeke Manyika's immigration status, with the release of a third single from the album vetoed as the record label focused on other acts, to Collins' vocal disapproval.
+The album's lead single "What Presence?!" had a video by Derek Jarman but also failed to break into the top 40, peaking at 47, while single "Lean Period" just crept into the top 75 in October 1984.
+Johnny Britten on guitar and Paul Herd on bass played with the group live.
+The album was promoted via an appearance on The Old Grey Whistle Test as well as 'The Artisans' tour in late 1984, with Steve Skinner replacing Britten on guitar, but by this stage venues and crowds were becoming smaller (and a final London Lyceum date in December 1984 was cancelled because of poor sales).
+Relations with Polydor became strained by the fact Orange Juice could not tour internationally because of Zeke Manyika's immigration status, and the release of a third single from the album was vetoed as the record label focused on other acts, such as Lloyd Cole and the Commotions to Collins' vocal disapproval.
 At the same time, Collins' decision to release material with former schoolfriend Paul Quinn on Alan Horne's new Swampland Records label further soured the relationship with Polydor.

 The band's final show was in January 1985 at a gig for the UK miners' strike, where they came on as the first act (before Aztec Camera and Everything but the Girl), announcing it was their last gig to a half-empty venue.
 Their final song was "Rock and Roll (I Gave You the Best Years of My Life)", a cover of a Kevin Johnson song.
-Following the split, Manyika recorded a solo album for Polydor, who also released an Orange Juice 'greatest hits' album In a Nutshell in 1985, while Collins signed for Creation Records the same year, with his solo debut single "Don't Shilly Shally" released on the Creation-offshoot Elevation Records in 1986.
+As Edwyn later recalled: